 The company has not engaged a remuneration consultant.
 There is no formal contract of employment for the executives of the Company.
 Whilst there is no formal contract of employment, standard employment conditions apply.

 Key Management Personnel emoluments

-The key management personnel of the company were the directors of the company.
-The Company did not pay any remuneration to any director during the year ended 30 June 2012.
+The Company did not pay any remuneration to any director during the year ended 30 June 2013 and also during the financial year ended 30 June 2012.